Dynamic stall reattachment revisited: Experimental material and methods

 Stereoscopic time-resolved particle image velocimetry (TR-PIV) was conducted in the cross-sectional plane at the model mid-span.
+The TR-PIV system consisted of a diode-pumped Nd:YAG laser (Lee Laser, LDP-$200$MQG Dual) that emitted laser pulses with an energy of approximately \qty{10}{\milli\joule} per pulse @ \qty{3}{\kilo\hertz} and two CMOS cameras (Photron Ultima APX-RS).
+The vertical plane at model mid-span was illuminated by the laser from above and the cameras were mounted in a stereoscopic set-up alongside the wind tunnel diffuser.
 The width of the field of view covered the entire chord for the relevant angle of attack range.
-Time series of \num{6144} frames at full camera resolution (\qtyproduct{1024x1024}{\pixel}) were recorded at \qty{3000}{Hz}, corresponding to an acquisition rate of \qty{1500}{Hz} for the velocity fields.
+Time series of \num{3072} images pairs at full camera resolution (\qtyproduct{1024x1024}{\pixel}) were recorded at \qty{1500}{Hz}.
+The time delay between the laser pulses in the image pairs was \qty{30}{\micro\second}.
+The camera buffers allowed us to record images for \qty{2}{\second}, covering \num{5} full oscillation cycles for the lowest pitching frequency and up to \num{10} cycles for the highest frequency.
 After mapping the views of both cameras, the dimensions of the PIV measurement window were \qtyproduct{335x165}{\milli\meter} with a spatial resolution of \qty{5.0}{\pixel\per\milli\meter}.
 The PIV images were processed using an interrogation window size of \qtyproduct{32x32}{\pixel} and an overlap of approximately \qty{80}{\percent} yielding a grid spacing of \qty{6}{\pixel} or \qty{1.2}{\milli\meter} which is less than \num{0.005}\,$c$.
 The interrogation window size was minimised, ensuring an acceptable signal-to-noise ratio.
 The window overlap on the other hand was maximised to avoid artificial smoothing of velocity gradients \citep{Richard2006}.
-The velocity fields were rotated into the airfoil reference system with the $x$-axis along the chord, the $y$-axis upward perpendicular to the chord, and the $z$-axis along the span.
-The origin is located at the rotation axis at the airfoil's quarter chord axis.
+The velocity fields were rotated into the airfoil reference system with the $x$-axis along the chord, the $y$-axis along the span, and the $z$-axis upward perpendicular to the chord.
+The origin is located at the rotation axis at the airfoil quarter chord axis.
 Simultaneously to the TR-PIV, the surface pressure distribution at the model mid-span was scanned at approximately \qty{6}{\kilo\hertz} for about \qty{15}{\second}.
 The data acquisition was synchronised with the recording of the PIV images, allowing for straightforward assignment of the instantaneous pressure distributions to each of the acquired velocity fields.
+Additional details about the experimental set-up and measurements can be found in \citet{Mulleners2010, Mulleners2012,Mulleners2013}.

 The finite-time Lyapunov exponent (FTLE) is calculated using the time-resolved flow field data to extract and analyse separation and reattachment lines and to identify Lagrangian coherent flow structures \citep{Green2011}.
 The velocity field is artificially seeded and integrated backward in time to obtain negative FTLE ridges (nFTLE), and forward in time to obtain the positive FTLE ridges (pFTLE).
 The backward integration is similar to using smoke visualisation and shows where the particles come from.
 The nFTLE ridges indicate regions where nearby flow particles experience the highest attraction, such as near separation lines, and the pFTLE ridges indicate regions where nearby flow particles are repelled \citep{Haller2002,Shadden2005}.
 The intersection of nFTLE and pFTLE ridges indicates the location of a saddle point.
 Monitoring the emergence and trajectories of saddle points provides insights into the timing and location of vortex formation, and can help in understanding flow separation and attachment \citep{Mulleners2012, rockwood.2018, Kissing2020}.